crystal-lang/distribution-scripts/processes/crystal-release.md

 ### Source release

-*Steps "Tag & annotate" and "Publish Github release" are automated via

 1. [ ] Finalize the release PR
    * Make sure all changes are mentioned in the changelog